 Once your Kanban system is in place, it becomes the cornerstone for a culture of continuous improvement.
 Teams measure their effectiveness by tracking flow, quality, throughput, lead times and more.
 Experiments and analysis can change the system to improve the team’s effectiveness.

-[Free eBook] Kanban Roadmap: How to Get Started in 5 Steps
+Get Started in 5 Steps